Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 What to see on a three-day visit to Canberra

-Our Canberra trip was a mixed bag of activities; see a couple of exhibitions, try out some new cafes, and balance it all out with some time exploring Canberra’s outdoors.
+Our Canberra trip was a mixed bag of activities.
+We saw a couple of exhibitions, tried out some new cafes, and balanced it all out with time exploring Canberra’s outdoors.
 The city offers something for everyone with a little planning; you can craft the perfect trip for your interests.

-Most Aussies make on a high school trip to Parliament House and never return.
-It’s a shame because Canberra is a great weekend getaway with so much to see and do!
+Most Aussies go on one high school trip to Parliament House and never return.
+It’s a shame, because Canberra is a great weekend getaway with so much to see and do.

 When is the best time to visit Canberra?